 Finally, Coinbase withdrawal fees may also be charged when transferring funds from the Coinbase Wallet.

-The networks or blockchains that the Coinbase Wallet supports will depend on how you access it.
+The networks or blockchains the Coinbase Wallet supports will depend on how you access it.

 Both the Coinbase Wallet mobile app and browser extension support the Ethereum network and EVM-compatible networks such as; Arbitrum, Avalanche C-Chain, Binance Smart Chain, Optimism and Polygon.
-Plus, users can manually add networks that may not already be available from the Coinbase Wallet.
+Users can also manually add networks that may not be available from the Coinbase Wallet.

 Please just be aware that some blockchain networks may not be available, depending on the user’s region.